 Japan is pretty famous for its comics and cartoons, known as Manga and Anime.
 Not only are they popular forms of entertainment worldwide, but you can also find all kinds of memorabilia relating to them in various stores throughout the country.

-Comics and graphic novels known as Manga originate from Japan, but are insanely popular worldwide.
-They include a very broad range of genres, and are translated into many other languages.
+Comics and graphic novels known as Manga originate from Japan but are insanely popular worldwide.
+They include a very broad range of genres and are translated into many other languages.
 And they conform to a style that was developed in Japan in the 19th century.

-Make no mistakes – Manga comics are a multi-billion dollar industry in Japan, and a multi-million dollar industry in Europe, USA, Canada and the Middle East.
+Make no mistakes – Manga comics are a multi-billion dollar industry in Japan, and a multi-million dollar industry in Europe, the USA, Canada and the Middle East.

 Anime, on the other hand, are hand-drawn animations that originate from Japan.
 The word anime means animation, and so it includes all kinds of animated media, from cartoons and TV shows.
-This medium focuses on realism and animation of movement, and tells part of the story with cinematography and characterization.
+This medium focuses on realism and animation of movement and tells part of the story with cinematography and characterization.

 It is interesting that Westerners generally view Anime as something strictly Japanese.
 However, the definition of anime is such that it can include shows like SpongeBob SquarePants and Family Guy – just something to think about.

 Today, cosplay is something that’s popular in all parts of the world.
 But it originated in Japan – in fact, the word cosplay was coined in Japan in the 80s.
-And you can find shops that sell cosplay clothes throughout the country – even if you’re not that into dressing up like your favorite character, this is a cool opportunity to pick up memorabilia that will remind you of them.
+And you can find shops that sell cosplay clothes throughout the country – even if you’re not that into dressing up as your favorite character, this is a cool opportunity to pick up memorabilia that will remind you of them.

 Takeshita street in the Harajuku district of Tokyo is very popular for its vast choice of cosplay shops.
-As is the Don Quijote in Akihabara – the huge department store has an entire floor full of cosplay outfits, and it’s a must see.
+As is the Don Quijote in Akihabara – the huge department store has an entire floor full of cosplay outfits, and it’s a must-see.

-Sumo is a type of full contact wrestling that originated in Japan.
+Sumo is a type of full-contact wrestling that originated in Japan.
 And it is the only country where it can be practiced professionally even today, despite all the controversies that surround it.